This page contains affiliate links. When you purchase through the links provided, we may earn a commission.

 How to watch the Formula One 2025 season

 Viewers in the United States can watch the Formula One 2025 season through ESPN.
-That includes coverage of the main race, though additional coverage of practice sessions and qualifying periods are available through ESPNU and ESPN2.
+That includes coverage of the main race, though additional coverage of practice sessions and qualifying periods is available through ESPNU and ESPN2.

 Grand Prix Sunday will also be available to watch on ESPN's streaming service, ESPN+.
 Plans for ESPN+ start at $11.99/month, with the most expensive monthly subscription being the Disney Bundle Trio at $16.99/month.
 A discounted annual subscription is also available.